StefTechBreeze/ReactJS-Course/Day1/PlayGround/VanilaWebApp/exercices.md

 **style.css file**

-1. Basic indetifiers
+1. Basic identifiers
 2. Basic css rules
-3. Choose a color pallete from [colorhunt](https://colorhunt.co) or choose [this](https://colorhunt.co/palette/ffe3a9ffc3c3ff8c8cff5d5d) one.
+3. Choose a color pallet from [colorhunt](https://colorhunt.co) or choose [this](https://colorhunt.co/palette/ffe3a9ffc3c3ff8c8cff5d5d) one.
-4. Style the html structure based on the demo layout and the color pallete.
+4. Style the html structure based on the demo layout and the color pallet.

 **script.js file**